packergundo/gentoo-pi/README.md

 <!---
 <script language="javascript">document.write("Just to let you know this site is active, this page was last updated on: " + document.lastModified +".
 I try to release images monthly.
 Current image is 07-07-2025");</script>
 --->
 _Updated image 07-07-2025.
-Complete update to 23.0 profile, CHOST changes, more space in the /boot partition, kernel update and support for automatic kernel upgrades._
+Complete update to 23.0 profile, CHOST changes, more space in the /boot partition, kernel update and support for Portage-based kernel upgrades._

 GentooPi will run on all architectures from the original Pi to the Pi 4.
 The Pi  5 still has not been tested.